Scottmar93/academic-kickstart/content/studygroups/bath/index.md

 url_slides: ''
 url_source: ''
 url_video: ''
+url_docs: ''

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Schematic of the glass redraw process.'
+  caption: 'Temperature profile for a lithium-ion pouch cell'
   focal_point: ""
-  preview_only: false
+  preview_only: true

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.